The Walking Drum: Plot summary

-Fleeing his birthplace in Brittany to escape the Baron de Tournemine, who killed his mother, and seek his lost father, Mathurin Kerbouchard looks for passage on a ship.
+Fleeing his birthplace in Brittany to escape the Baron de Tournemine, who killed his mother, and to seek his lost father, Mathurin Kerbouchard looks for passage on a ship.
 Although forced to initially serve as a galley slave, he eventually becomes a pilot and frees captured Moorish girl Aziza, her companion, and his fellow slaves.
 With their help, he sells his captors into slavery and escapes to Cádiz in Moorish Spain.

 Hearing that his father is dead, Mathurin goes inland and poses as a scholar in Córdoba, but his scholarship is interrupted when he becomes involved in political intrigue surrounding Aziza and is imprisoned by Prince Ahmed.
 Scheduled to be executed, Mathurin escapes to the hills outside the city.
 Before he leaves, soldiers burn the place where he is staying, leaving him for dead.
-Mathurin returns to Córdoba and, aided by someone he chances upon named Safia, he takes a job as a translator.
+Mathurin returns to Córdoba and, aided by a woman he meets named Safia, he takes a job as a translator.
 However, the intrigue in which Safia is involved threatens their lives, and they must flee the city.
 Safia, through her own connections, gathers news of Mathurin's father, and learns that he may be alive but was sold as a slave in the east.

 Leaving Spain, Safia and Mathurin take up with a merchant caravan and travel across Europe, stopping along the way at places to trade or to fight off thieves.
 Reaching Brittany, the caravan tempts a raid from de Tournemine.
 However, they are ready for his attack and, routing his forces, press on, joined by another caravan, to sack the baron's castle.
 Mathurin kills the baron and, leaving the caravan, later throws de Tournamine's body into a swamp rumored to be a gate to Purgatory.

 Riding eastward, Mathurin befriends a group of oppressed peasants before rejoining the caravan as it approaches Paris.
 Safia has learned that Mathurin's father is at Alamut, the fortress of the Old Man of the Mountain.
 She leaves the caravan and remains in Paris, but Mathurin goes on to seek his father.
 Both caravans will travel eastward and cross the Russian steppes together.

 In Paris, Mathurin talks with a group of students but offends a teacher and must flee again for his life.
 He chances upon the fleeing Comtesse de Malcrais, Suzanne, whom he assists in escaping from Count Robert.
 They meet up with the caravans again at Provins and are joined by a company of acrobats (including Khatib) and additional caravans from Italy, Armenia, the Baltic, Venice, and the Netherlands.
 The caravans join and travel to Kiev to trade goods for furs.
 Denied passage down the Dnieper by boat, the caravans head southward from Kiev.
 Crossing the Southern Bug and approaching the Chicheklaya, they encounter hostile Pechenegs.
 Stalling for time as the caravan drives south toward the Black Sea, Kerbouchard exchanges pleasantries with the Khan, fights a duel with Prince Yury, and receives a drink.
 However, as he leaves the camp, the Khan says that the Petchenegs will attack the caravan in the morning.